umanitoba-cssa/first-year-guide/2-tuitions-and-scholarships.md

 * **Undergraduate Research Awards**: The University offers Undergraduate Research Awards that provide \$7,000 - \$8,750 for a full-time research term in the summer.
 These awards are available to students who have completed a minimum of 24 credit hours of undergraduate courses and are enrolled full-time with high academic standing.
 However, they're quite competitive!

 * **Part-time Jobs**: In addition to scholarships and co-op opportunities, you can always find a part-time job to supplement your income.
 The University of Manitoba's Career Services can assist you in applying for jobs, becoming job-ready and finding employment opportunities that fit your schedule.
+Later on, you can also apply as Teaching Assistants or Graders to courses you've already taken; be active and enthusiastic in your classroom and you may be taken very far!